 More recently, Cartier and its parent company, Richemont, were in and out of court in the United Kingdom in connection with a landmark case that would require internet service provider ("ISP") companies – including the defendants in the case, BT, Virgin Media, Sky, TalkTalk and EE – to block access to websites offering for sale and selling fake versions of its watches and jewelry.

-Ruling in favor of Cartier and Richemont this summer, the England and Wales Court of Appeal confirmed a lower court's finding that ISPs do, in fact, have an obligation to block sites that infringe others' trademarks.
+Ruling in favor of Cartier and Richemont last year, the England and Wales Court of Appeal confirmed a lower court's finding that ISPs do, in fact, have an obligation to block sites that infringe others' trademarks.
 The court stated that while the responsibility lies primarily with brands to identify the offending websites, ISPs have a legal responsibility to cooperate in disabling them, thereby sharing the burden of combating the sale of counterfeit goods online with the brand owners.